 Hospital pharmacies and oncology practices have seen many standards change in the last couple years regarding the application of sterile compound and handling of hazardous drugs.
-To help prevent as much risk as possible, United States’ Pharmacopeia established USP 797 and USP 800.
+To help prevent as much risk as possible, the United States’ Pharmacopeia established USP 797 and USP 800.
 These new regulatory revisions address all the changes in the past and clarify all the questions and commonly misconstrued applications.

 From USP website the new standards descriptions are below.
 For more information, click on the standard you’d like to learn more about.

 - USP 797– Standards designed to improve patient safety by reducing the number of transmitted infections due to improperly compounded pharmaceuticals by updating the responsibilities of compounding personnel, training, facilities, environmental monitoring, and storage and testing of finished preparations.